 In the case of EU member states (which dominate the top end of the scale) I believe that this is because they have a long habit of international collaboration and co-operation which other countries simply don’t have.
 To a limited extent, they’ve been attempting to practise what the Good Country preaches for the last 40 years.

-Countries in the South and East, on the whole, have tended to be more inwardly or regionally focused: many of them have big domestic problems still to address; some are not only happy to be free-riders on the planet, they also feel it’s their right.
+Countries in the South and East, on the whole, have tended to be more inwardly or regionally focused: many of them have big domestic problems still to address (in some cases, this is thanks to the legacy of colonialism left by today’s rich countries); some are not only happy to be free-riders on the planet, they also feel it’s their right.
 And there may be some rough justice in this, but the kind of justice that punishes everybody, including the righteous, is primitive justice indeed.

 Perhaps others feel somehow excluded from the “international community” despite the plethora of international institutions that all countries can belong to these days, and perhaps lack the necessary self-confidence to participate actively in global issues.